sumukhbh/MemeGenerator/README.md

- Built a simple Meme Generator using React and imgflip API.
+ A simple Meme Generator built using React and imgflip API.